oym3778/SWEN_261_Music_Magic/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the web application.

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

+  Any new users is first directed to the login page where they can sign in as either a helper or an admin.
+If they login as an admin they are directed to the administrator view, where they are able to see a last of needs, a button next to each need which allows them to remove a need, a form which lets them add a need, and a search bar which lets them search the needs.

 ### View Tier